narwhalacademy/zebra-crossing/README.md

 ### Tools & tips with steep learning curves

 - **Use a specialized DNS service to access the internet** like [Quad9](https://www.quad9.net/).
 - **Use a decentralized, private messaging app powered by the Tor network**.
-Check out [Ricohet Refresh](https://www.ricochetrefresh.net/).
+Check out [Ricochet Refresh](https://www.ricochetrefresh.net/).
 - **Access Facebook with more anonymity and bypass internet filtering by using [its onion service](https://en.wikipedia.org/wiki/Facebookcorewwwi.onion).**
 - **Use a more secure operating system for your computer.**  Options include:
   - [Tails](https://tails.boum.org/)